imShakil/imShakil/README.md

 ### :wave: Hi,

 My name is Mobarak Hosen Shakil.
 I have completed Bachelor of Science degree in Information and Communication Technology from Islamic University, Bangladesh.
-I'm a computer science enthusiast who loves to solve programming problems, learning new things (algorithms, tools), and working with data.
+I'm a computer science enthusiast, loves to solve problems, exploring new technologies, and working with data.

 **Currently**
 - :office: I'm working at [Gluu Federation](https://github.com/GluuFederation)